-5. CONCLUSIONS
+CONCLUSIONS

-Phosphorescent screen monitors are now providing precise measurements of positions of synchrotron radiation beams.
-Separations of pairs of synchrotron stripes are measured absolutely within 28 μ m.
-Wire imaging synchrotron radiation detectors are expected to provide redundant measurements in the near future.
+PSMs are now providing precise measurements of positions of synchrotron radiation beams.
+Separations of pairs of synchrotron stripes are measured absolutely within 28 μ m on a pulse-to-pulse basis.
+This contributes less than 5 MeV to the error in the measurement of SLC beam energies (approximately 50 GeV).
 These detectors are part of the SLC energy spectrometers.